lernlink/moodle-enrol_semco/README.md

 This capability controls the ability to get the existing SEMCO user enrolments in a course.

+### enrol/semco:resetcoursecompletion

+This capability controls the ability to reset the course completion for a given SEMCO user enrolment.

 ### Please note

 By default, these capabilities are not allowed to any role archetype as they should just be used by a webservice.